 To facilitate the transition to Opticomm, there will be an exit of Telstra Wholesale’s Fibre Access Broadband services and basic telephone services supplied using the FTTP Networks.

 Any active services supplied over the FTTP Networks will be exited on a progressive basis no earlier than 1 July 2022, on a Fibre Distribution Hub Area (“FDHA”) by FDHA basis.
-The exit is currently targeted for completion within approximately 11 months commencing October 2022, and expected to be completed by around 31 July 2023.
+Transitions commenced at scale in November 2022 and are currently expected to complete by March 2024.

-Active services delivered over the FTTP Networks will be transitioned in phases, expected to commence from October 2022.
+Active services delivered over the FTTP Networks will be transitioned in phases.

-Opticomm and Telstra will jointly publish and maintain the Transition Roadmap and Schedule which, for each FDH Area, is intended to provide adequate notice of:
+Opticomm and Telstra will jointly publish and maintain the Transition Roadmap and Schedule which, for each Passive Optical Network (PON) Area, is intended to provide adequate notice of: